benshi34/benshi34.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, my name is Ben, and I'm a recent graduate of Princeton University where I received my undergraduate degree in computer science.
 I'm originally from Changsha, China, and moved to West Virginia in the 5th grade.
 I am fortunate to be advised by Professor [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/), as well as Dr. [Shunyu Yao](https://ysymyth.github.io/).
-Previously I was a SWE Intern at Meta.
+Previous I was an intern at Meta.

-I'm broadly interested in **demystifying and improving reasoning capabilities of AI**, through mediums such as logic puzzles and coding domains.
-Currently very excited + optimistic about **reasoning based retrieval** for difficult coding domains.
-I'm also interested in understanding knowledge storage in LLMs, and its interaction with contextual knowledge in multi-task settings.
+I'm broadly interested in **demystifying and improving reasoning capabilities of AI**, through mediums such as logic puzzles and coding questions.
+Currently very excited + optimistic about utilizing **reasoning based retrieval** for difficult code tasks.

 My undergraduate thesis was on analyzing and improving LLM performance on competitive programming, where I received the Sigma Xi Book award for outstanding undergraduate research and publication record.